Groundnut - Apios americana - Improved LSU Cultivar

 Planting: When working with a new species, I always recommend folks try planting them in multiple different locations to see what works best for them in their climate and context.
 Groundnuts can be planted at any time of year.
-Although if you want to harvest a sizable crop they need to be planted in early spring, or in fall of the previous season.
-Plant them 12”-18” apart.
-They can be grown on a trellis, or as a groundcover.
+However, if you want to harvest a sizable crop they need to be planted in early spring, or in the fall of the previous season.
+Plant them 12-18 inches apart.
+They can be grown on a trellis or as a groundcover.

 Maintenance: Once a stand is established they will mostly maintain themselves.
 If you weed and mulch them, they will grow more tubers, and harvesting will be easier.
 Weeding must be done carefully because the young vines can be delicate, and if they have wrapped around a weed that is being pulled, it is possible to uproot the plant.
-Heavy mulching seems to make a much easier crop to harvest, as a lot of the tubers will grow through the mulch.
+Heavy mulching makes harvest much easier, as a lot of the tubers will grow through the mulch.
 I don't weed my plantings.
 Large weeds get used as a trellis and eventually get smothered in a blanket of apios.

 Harvest: Dig up with your favorite implement and enjoy.
 I use a potato fork.
 Leaving behind a tuber for each plant harvested will ensure that the stand will be maintained, although, in my experience, enough tubers will accidentally be left behind to continue the population.